yardenshoham/nalgeon.github.io/content/posts/2023/sql-fetch/index.md

 └────┴───────┴────────────┴────────┘
 ```

-And yet, according to the standard, we should use be using `fetch`:
+And yet, according to the standard, we should be using `fetch`:

 ```sql
 select * from employees